Panama Papers and Europe: Ukraine

-When Ukrainian president Petro Poroshenko took office in 2014, a popular uprising had just toppled his predecessor, Viktor Yanukovych.
+When Ukrainian President Petro Poroshenko took office in 2014, a popular uprising had just toppled his predecessor, Viktor Yanukovych.
 Poroshenko pledged to sell his candy business (Roshen) if elected, but leaked documents indicate that on August 21, 2014 he instead had Mossack Fonseca set up offshore holding company Prime Asset Partners Ltd in the British Virgin Islands and moved his company there, roughly two months after the election.
 The move had the potential to save him millions of dollars on his Ukrainian taxes.
 Records in Cyprus show him as the firm's only shareholder.
 Some legal experts say the explanation may be sound; however this isn't making a difference to Ukrainian media making the point that Poroshenko opened his offshore account in August 2014 as Ukrainian soldiers were being massacred by the Russians in Ilovaisk.
 The Panama Papers report may also have figured in the defeat of a trade deal with the Netherlands in a referendum there on April 6.

 Anti-corruption group Transparency International believes that the "creation of businesses while serving as president is a direct violation of the constitution".
 Also, journalists from the Organized Crime and Corruption Reporting Project believe that with the move Poroshenko committed two other illegalities, starting a new business while in office and failing afterwards to report it on his disclosure statements.
 Poroshenko denied any wrongdoing and a spokesman said the offshore company had no active assets and was a legitimate corporate restructure aimed at helping to sell Poroshenko's Roshen group.
 Analysts in Ukraine responded that the secretive way Poroshenko set up these accounts was certain to undermine trust in him, his party and Ukraine itself.

 The news about Poroshenko's offshore business came as his government campaigned against offshore companies.
 Oleh Lyashko, leader of the Radical Party, urged lawmakers to begin impeachment proceedings, and even some of his allies backed calls for a parliamentary commission to investigate the allegations.

 In the Ukrainian Parliament, relations between the Poroshenko bloc and the People's Front party of Prime Minister Arseniy Yatsenyuk had over previous months already soured, with mutual accusations of corruption.
-The Prime Minister Arseniy Yatsenyuk also announced he would resign over Panama Papers leaks.
+Prime Minister Arseniy Yatsenyuk also announced he would resign over the Panama Papers leaks.